-If you’re applying for a teaching or team lead position, providing examples that address your curiosity, excitement to learn new things, inspire people to improve and do it together with them will always draw attention.
+If you’re applying for a teaching or team lead position, providing examples that address your curiosity and excitement to learn new things, inspire people to improve and do it together with them will always draw attention.

-The key skills here are intelligence, leadership, and enthusiasm to share knowledge.
-When your attitude also corresponds with a passion to work in a team with no problem leading it, then you’re on the right track to being hired.
+The essential skills here are intelligence, leadership, and enthusiasm to share knowledge.
+When your attitude also corresponds with a passion to work in a team with no problem leading it, you’re on the right track to being hired.

-If you’re applying for a role that requires analytical thinking, an affinity for doing systematic research work, or following protocols, tell the interviewer the reports you read recently just for fun.
+If you’re applying for a role that requires analytical thinking, an affinity for doing systematic research work, or following protocols, tell the interviewer about the recent reports you read for fun.

 Give positive examples of doing comprehensive research and analysis for a project, adding how it distinguished you from the group.

-Elaborate on the methods you applied to systematize the important data that helped you draw the conclusions and display them in the graphs to clarify and make it more appealing for the clients.
+Elaborate on the methods you applied to systematize the vital data that helped you draw the conclusions and display them in the graphs to clarify and make it more appealing for the clients.

-Such examples will show that you enjoy your work and don’t need guidance or motivation to do your best job!
+Such examples show that you enjoy your work and don’t need guidance or motivation to do your best!

 Sign up to receive our free monthly newsletter with new open positions, great articles and other resources.